AliSoftware/alisoftware.github.io/_posts/yaml/2021-08-19-yaml-part2-strings.md

 As the name suggests, it keeps the content as is, including rendering newlines as actual newlines in the end content.
 The only thing that is stripped is the leading indentation.

-This is most useful when you want to embed strings with multiple lines in your YAML, typically like the content of a bash script with multiple command lines.
+This is most useful when you want to embed strings with multiple lines in your YAML; a typical example being the content of a bash script with multiple commands defined in a step of your CI config file.

 ```yaml
 steps: